 - Are not allowed to practice in California while the license is inactive.

-14. Can I get a list of providers?
+14. Can I get a list of CE providers?

 15. What records should I be keeping and for how long?

-You need to keep proof of your completed coursework (certificates, transcripts, etc.) for at least four years.
+You need to keep proof of your completed CE coursework for at least four years.

 16. Do I turn in proof of coursework when I renew my license?

-No. When you renew your license you submit your renewal fee and a signed renewal form.
-For the majority of veterinarians renewing in any given month, a mandatory signature is all that is required to verify completion of 36 hours of approved CE.
-There are different requirements for veterinarians selected for a random CE audit.
-Unless you are selected for a random audit - do not submit your CE course certificates with your license renewal.
+No. For the majority of veterinarians renewing their license, a mandatory signature on the renewal form is all that is required to verify completion of 36 hours of approved CE.
+There are different requirements if you are selected for a random CE audit.

 17. When do I need to turn in proof of my coursework?

-The board will randomly audit licensees.
-If and when you are audited, you will need to submit proof of your course work, i.e., completion certificates, course logs, transcripts, etc. Remember, you are required to keep CE records for at least four years, most audits ask for proof from your most recent renewal cycle.
+The Board randomly audits licensees.
+If you are audited, you will need to submit proof of your course work (i.e. completion certificates, course logs, transcripts, etc.).
+Although you are required to keep CE records for at least four years, most audits ask for proof from your most recent renewal cycle.

-19. How does the VMB define one hour?
+19. How does the Board define one hour?

 For purposes of reporting mandatory CE, 50 minutes constitutes one hour.
 Courses must be a minimum of 50 minutes for the first hour.
 Once the minimum of 50 minutes is met, courses can then be counted in one half-hour increments.
 One half hour is defined as a minimum of 25 minutes.

-21. What kinds of courses are not acceptable?
+21. What kinds of CE courses are not acceptable?

 22. What is a self-study course?

-Self-study courses are ones that are performed at a licensee's residence, office, or other private location.
+Self-study courses are performed at a licensee's residence, office, or other private location.
 Self-study includes viewing videotapes, listening to audio tapes, or journal reading, non-interactive online learning, etc. This also includes "correspondence online courses".
 Licensees self-certify these hours by listing the various type of self-study they have completed.

-23. How many hours can I gain through self-study courses?
+23. How many hours are allowed to come from self-study courses?

 You can accrue up to 6 hours of your CE hours through self-study or non-interactive online courses.

-25. What are the requirements for initial licensees?
+25. Are there CE requirements for initial licensees?